-After graduating with honors from Belmont University College of Law, Nashville personal injury attorney Christopher Smith joined David Randolph Smith & Associates to assist in the firm’s personal injury practice, an area where he could help bring a measure of justice to injured people and grieving families.
-Before law school, Chris attended Kenyon College, where he graduated magna cum laude.
+After graduating with honors from Belmont University College of Law, Chris joined DRS Law to assist in the firm’s personal injury practice.
+He joined with the mission to bring justice to injured people and grieving families.

-Prior to joining the firm, Chris served as a judicial law clerk for the United State’s Attorney Office for the Middle District of Tennessee, where he assisted on qui tam whistleblower lawsuits and Medicare fraud cases in Tennessee and the 6th Circuit.
+Prior to joining DRS Law, Chris served as a judicial law clerk for the United States Attorney Office for the Middle District of Tennessee.
+While there, he assisted on qui tam whistleblower lawsuits and Medicare fraud cases in Tennessee and the 6th Circuit.
 He also clerked in the Tennessee Claims Commission Middle Division, where he worked on civil litigation involving the State of Tennessee.

 In his time away from the office, Chris enjoys playing guitar, traveling, and spending time with his wife, Virginia.

 Belmont University College of Law, cum laude, Bruin Scholar

 Admitted to MD Tenn, ED Tenn, WD Tenn, Sixth Circuit